Peter-Choah/C_KR/CH3/Notes.md

 A label has the same form as a variable name, and is followed by a colon.
 It can be attached to any statement in the same function as the goto.
 The scope ofa label is the entire function.

-Another example of determining whether two arrays a and b have an element in commonL
+Another example of determining whether two arrays a and b have an element in common.

     for (i = 0; i < n; i++)
       for (j = 0; j < m; j++)